 South East Coast (NSW)

-During October, storage volumes increased in one system, decreased in four and remained stable in one.
-By the end of the month, the volume of water stored was 85% of the total accessible capacity, a decrease of 8% from the previous year.
+During October, total volumes increased in three storage systems and remained stable in two.
+By the end of the month, the volume of water stored was 62 per cent of the total accessible capacity, a decrease of 21 per cent from the same time last year.

 |Rainfall decile group||Percentage of area|